kitti-treevichien/maji-kayo-bar-pos/README.md

 - `templates/` - HTML templates
 - `majikayobar.db` - SQLite database (includes sample data)
 - `requirements.txt` - Python package dependencies

-## Note
-This project was developed as part of my learning journey in web development and database management.
-It demonstrates practical implementation of restaurant management concepts using Flask and SQLite.

 ## Technologies Used
 - Flask (Web Framework)